bloominstituteoftechnology/node-db1-project/queries.md

 # Database Queries

 ## find all customers that live in London.
 Returns 6 records.
+SELECT *
+FROM Customers
+WHERE City = "London"
+LIMIT 6;

 ## find all customers with postal code 1010.
 Returns 3 customers.